toryas/serverless-glue/README.md

 ## How configure your GlueJobs

-Configure yours glue jobs in custom section like this:
+Configure yours glue jobs in the root of servelress.yml like this:

 ```yml
 Glue: